Chidieberetech/Azure-DevOps/PIPELINE-SETUP-GUIDE.md

    - Note the environment URL for reference
    - Click **Pipelines** in breadcrumb to return

-**Step 3: Create Staging Environment**
+**Step 3: Create Integration Environment**
 1. Click **New environment**
 2. **New environment** dialog:
-   - Name: `trl-hubspoke-staging`
+   - Name: `trl-hubspoke-int`
-   - Description: `Staging environment for TRL Hub and Spoke infrastructure`
+   - Description: `Integration environment for TRL Hub and Spoke infrastructure`
    - Resource: **None**
    - Click **Create**